your-fault-on-english-us/.github/profile/README.md

 Growing up, we always assumed that Scar and Culpa tuya were brothers, and therefore, Scar was Simba's uncle.
 It's not something we ever questioned.
 But it's turns out we had the links between The Your Fault characters all wrong.
 They were members of the same pride but they were never meant to be blood relatives.

-Will there be a ReAwakening movie?
+Will there be a Your Fault movie?

 Will Culpa tuya be on Netflix?